 In 997 Boru made an alliance with the reigning Irish high king, Mael Sechnaill (or Malachy) of Meath.
 Mael dominated the north of Ireland and Brian the south.
 Boru and Malachy were rivals, despite the alliance.
 In 1002, Boru defeated the Ui Neill or O’Neill dynasty, which had ruled Ireland for generations.
 Malachy was Later the same year, for reasons unknown, most likely as a result of isolation, Mael surrendered the high kingship to Brian who thus became High King.

 One of the greatest problems in Ireland during these times was to cope with the Viking invasion.

 Vikings were first spotted off the coast of Ireland in AD 792.
 In the 9th century, the Vikings invaded the region around Dublin and established the Norse Kingdom of Dublin.
-They founded a new town on the south bank of the Liffey in that was called Dubh Linn, which means black pool.
-Other Viking settlements included Waterford, Wexford, Cork and Limerick, while bands of Norse warriors frequently took service with rival Irish kings as mercenaries.
+They founded a new town on the south bank of the Liffey that was called Dubh Linn, which means black pool.
+Other Viking settlements included Waterford, Wexford, Cork, and Limerick, while bands of Norse warriors frequently took service with rival Irish kings as mercenaries.

 Living in close proximity, the Irish warriors and Vikings fought constantly, with tribal factions joining one side or the other as circumstances dictated.
 From such violent relations, blood feuds developed over the generations.
 Many Irish boys were adopted by Norse settlers and became vicious fighters known to the Irish as the Gall-Gael, or “Sons of Death.”